The Early History of Quadrille Prompting

 8th Set: Le Triomphe De Wellington, La Bouquet, La Papillon, Chien De Berger, La Nouvelle Finale, La Prisonniere.
 1817.

 Take a moment to reflect on what it would have taken to memorize that many figures, had quadrilles not been prompted.
 Who could possibly do that?
 No one.
+Not even the aristocratic dancers.
 The famous Lancers Quadrille was also created in 1817.
 Joseph Hart published almost thirty Sets of Quadrilles by the end of the 1820s, as James Paine, G.M.S.
 Chivers, Thomas Wilson and others were also creating numerous new quadrilles.

 As you'll see in the next section below, newspaper reports at the time confirmed that many different quadrilles were indeed done at a typical ball.

 And the ball-goers wouldn't know in advance which quadrilles would be done at a ball, to prepare for, since ball invitations didn't list the dances.
 Therefore, the challenge was no longer memorizing 208 bars of the First Set of Quadrilles, but thousands of bars of figures.
 Not even the leisure class aristocracy could memorize that many quadrille figures.
 It simply isn't possible.